equinor/ert/README.md

 ert gui poly.ert
 ````
 This opens up the ert graphical user interface.
-Finally, test ert by starting and successfully running the simulation.
+Finally, test ert by starting and successfully running the experiment.

 ### ert with a reservoir simulator
 To actually get ert to work at your site you need to configure details about